CarlosCapili/Data_Analysis_Portfolio/README.md

 # SQL-Portfolio
-This repository contains analysis on various datasets using SQL in Postgre.
+This repository contains analysis on various datasets using SQL in Postgres.
 You can find the SQL queries in the respective folders and the findings below.

 ## NBA Stats